IN NETWORK: Anthem Blue Cross, Healthnet, and Kaiser Permanente Northern California

 During our initial phone call, we ask for your policy details and get on the phone right away with your provider.
 We get all the information we need to move forward and start the pre-admission process.
 We tell you if your policy covers mental health or substance abuse issues.
 In most cases, we can easily confirm your level of coverage and give you an estimate on your potential out-of-pocket costs.

-We have relationships with the following insurance providers:
+We have worked with the following insurance providers:

 - Blue Cross/Blue Shield